USS FORT WORTH LCS 3

 April 21, USS Fort Worth completed the initial operational test and evaluation (IOT&E) of the surface warfare mission module.
 The littoral combat ship supported this testing through a series of in-port and at-sea events at various locations along the coast of southern California over the past two months.
 Live firing events were supported by the Naval Air Warfare Center Weapons Division Point Mugu sea range and were completed on April 17; Conducted Functional Integration Testing (FIT) of the Remote Minehunting System (RMS) from April 23-27.

 April 28, Cmdr.
 Matthew J. Kawas relieved Cmdr.
-Warren E. Cupps as CO of the Fort Worth (Blue) during a change-of-command ceremony on board the ship at Naval Base San Diego.
+Warren E. Cupps as CO of the Fort Worth (Blue) during a change-of-command ceremony on board the ship at Berth 1, Pier 2 in Naval Base San Diego.

 July 25, Cmdr.
 Kendall G. Bridgewater relieved Cmdr.
 Henry S. Kim as CO of the USS Fort Worth (Gold) during a change-of-command ceremony on board the ship at San Diego.